qwedaq/sign_detection/README.md

 6. We then convert the tensorflow model saved in .h5 format to tensorflow lite version to speed up the inference time.
 (Note : if you save the tf model in .hdf5 format then first convert that to .h5 format before coonverting into tf lite version).

 ## Trained model
+The trained tensorflow model can be found at this link https://drive.google.com/file/d/1-SYSo8_g4aTh58cktmPfNnq8i6IK_GGb/view?usp=sharing .
-The trained model can be found at this link https://drive.google.com/file/d/1-SYSo8_g4aTh58cktmPfNnq8i6IK_GGb/view?usp=sharing.
+The trained tensorflow lite model can be found at this link https://drive.google.com/file/d/1-YDJ0QAHVasFpTa0xYLUUByvTtnaKcvZ/view?usp=sharing .